List of foreign Liga I players: Argentina

 Sebastián Dubarbier won two Liga I titles with CFR Cluj and was the first winner of the Liga I Foreign Player of the Year award.

-Pablo Brandán won the Liga I title with Unirea Urziceni and Viitorul Constanța, also being named the Liga I Foreign Player of the Year in 2009.
+Pablo Brandán won the Liga I title with Unirea Urziceni and Viitorul Constanța, and was named the Liga I Foreign Player of the Year in 2009.

 Emmanuel Culio won six Liga I titles with CFR Cluj.

 Gabriel Viglianti won the Liga I title with Oțelul Galați.